 We obtain predictions from a decomposition of the $N\times T$ matrix $\mathbf{Y}$, such that:

 where we can collect $\mathbf{\hat Y}=\mathbf{\tilde Y} +\mathbf{\tilde\gamma}+\mathbf{\tilde \delta}$, as these are the components we want to estimate.
 Among them, $\mathbf{\tilde Y}$ is a low-rank matrix with respect to the original $N\times T$.
-Then, we have $\mathbf{\tilde\gamma}$, which is the $N\times1$ vector of row-fixed effects, and $\mathbf{\tilde \delta}$, which is the $1\times T$ vector of time fixed effects.\footnote{Note that the row and column-fixed effect can be subsumed in matrix $\mathbf{\tilde Y}$.
-However, \citet{athey2021matrix} already pointed out that separating fixed effects without regularization greatly improves prediction quality.
+Then, we have $\mathbf{\tilde\gamma}$, which is the $N\times1$ vector of row-fixed effects, and $\mathbf{\tilde \delta}$, which is the $1\times T$ vector of time fixed effects.\footnote{Note that the row and column-fixed effects can be subsumed in matrix $\mathbf{\tilde Y}$.
+However, \citet{athey2021matrix} already noted that separating fixed effects without regularization greatly improves predictive performance.
 In our case, we confirm that prediction power deteriorates when we do not separate fixed effects.} In our context, the $N\times1$ vector of row-fixed effects can represent either product-destination or firm-level fixed effects, respectively.
-Eventually, we leave $\varepsilon$ as an $N\times T$ matrix of random noise values.
+It depends on which exercise we consider. $\varepsilon$ is an $N\times T$ matrix of random noise values.